belgort-clark/ctec-121-problem-set-15/problem-2/problem-2.md

 - Fill in your name at the top of the program.
 - You MUST comment your code.

 Write a program that creates a dictionary containing course numbers and the room numbers of the rooms where the courses meet.
-The dictionary should have the following keyword-value pairs:
+The dictionary should have the following key-value pairs:

 | Course Number (key) | Room Number (value) |
 | ------------------- | ------------------- |